-- 1. Shut off unit, including pilot.
-Allow unit to cool for at least thirty minutes. - Inspect burner, pilot and primary air inlet holes on orifice holder for dust and dirt (see Figure 30).

-- Blow air through ports/slots and holes in burner. - Check orifice holder located at end of burner tube again.
-Remove any large particles of dust, dirt, lint or pet hair with a soft cloth or vacuum cleaner nozzle. - Blow air into primary air holes on orifice holder. - In case any large clumps of dust have now been pushed into burner, repeat steps 3 and 4
+- 1. Shut off the unit, including the pilot.
+Allow the unit to cool for at least thirty minutes. - Inspect burner, pilot and primary air inlet holes on Orifice holder for dust and dirt (see Figures 32 and 33). - 3.
+Blow air through the ports/slots and holes in the burner. - Check the Orifice holder located at the end of the burner tube again.
+Remove any large particles of dust, dirt, lint or pet hair with a soft cloth or vacuum cleaner nozzle. - 5.
+Blow air into the primary air holes on the Orifice holder. - In case any large clumps of dust have now been pushed into the burner repeat steps 3 and 4.

-Clean pilot assembly also.
-A yellow tip on pilot flame indicates dust and dirt in pilot assembly.
-There is a small pilot air inlet hole about 2" from where pilot flame comes out of pilot assembly (see Figure 31).
-With unit off, lightly blow air through air inlet hole.
+Clean the pilot assembly also.
+A yellow tip on the pilot flame indicates dust and dirt in the pilot assembly.
+There is a small pilot air inlet hole about two inches from where the pilot flame comes out of the pilot assembly (see Figure 33).
+With the unit off, lightly blow air through the air inlet hole.
 You may blow through a drinking straw if compressed air is not available.